Travel, experience, conserve with

 Accommodation: Los Colores Hotel Campestre, 2-nights

-9. Day 9: Explore Rio Claro Nature Reserve
+9. Day 10: Explore Rio Claro Nature Reserve

 Accommodation: Mountain House, 3-nights

-12. Days 12-13 : Explore El Dorado & surrounding area
+11. Days 12-13 : Explore El Dorado & Surrounding Area

 For the next two days, we explore the El Dorado Reserve and the surrounding area in search of the region's endemic species, including the Santa Marta antpitta and Santa Marta mountain-tanager, as well as taking in the stunning landscapes.
-This will include a visit to the San Lorenzo.
+This includes a visit to the San Lorenzo.
 We also hope to head out on some night walks to encounter some of the nocturnal mammals and birds, such as the Santa Marta screech owl.

-13. Day 14: Tayrona National Park
+12. Day 14: Tayrona National Park

 We depart El Dorado Reserve in the morning and wind our way back down to sea level as we transfer to Tayrona National Park on Colombia's Caribbean coastline.
 We stop en route at a local finca for some coffee, cake and also the chance of observing some red howler monkeys.
 We continue to Tayrona and arrive at our lodge during the afternoon.
 The rest of the day is free to spend as we wish before dinner in the evening.